History of the Minnesota Twins: Contraction threat and new stadium

 Throughout the 1990s, the Twins argued that the lack of a modern baseball-dedicated ballpark stood in the way of producing a top-notch, competitive team.
 They stated that the Metrodome generated too little revenue for the Twins to be competitive.
-In particular, the Twins received very little revenue from luxury suite leasing (as the majority are owned by the co-tenant Minnesota Vikings) and only a small percentage of concessions sales; also, the percentage of season-ticket-quality seats in Metrodome was said to be very low compared to other stadiums, and the capacity of the stadium is far too high for baseball.
+In particular, the Twins received very little revenue from luxury suite leasing (as the majority are owned by the co-tenant Minnesota Vikings) and only a small percentage of concessions sales; also, the percentage of season-ticket-quality seats in Metrodome was said to be very low compared to other stadiums, and the capacity of the stadium was far too high for baseball.
 However, attempts to spur interest and push legislative efforts towards a new stadium repeatedly failed prior to 2006.
-The Metrodome was thought to be an increasingly poor fit for all three of its major tenants (the Twins, the Vikings and the University of Minnesota Golden Gophers football team).
+The Metrodome was thought to be an increasingly poor fit for all three of its major tenants (the Twins, the Vikings and the university of Minnesota Golden Gophers football team).
 However, it is generally believed that Metrodome played a key role in the two World Series they have won while in Minnesota.
-Metrodome's painfully high decibel levels (as high as 125 decibels—the same as a jet airliner taking off), as well as its many quirks (such as the artificial turf and the white roof) gave the Twins a huge home field advantage.
+The Metrodome's painfully high decibel levels (as high as 125 decibels—the same as a jet airliner taking off), as well as its many quirks (such as the artificial turf and the white roof) gave the Twins a huge home field advantage.
 The Twins won every one of their home games in their two World Series victories.
 Although it was built in 1982, by the start of the 1990s it was already considered obsolete because it had few revenue-generating luxury suites.
 During the 1990s and early 2000s, the Twins were often rumored to be moving to such places as New Jersey, Las Vegas, Portland, Oregon, the Raleigh–Durham area, and others in search of a more financially competitive market.
 The team was nearly contracted (disbanded) in 2002, a move which would have eliminated the Twins and the Montreal Expos, now the Washington Nationals, franchise.
 The Twins survived largely due to a court decision which forced them to play out their lease on Metrodome.